Iyarkai: Development

 S. P. Jhananathan began work on Iyarkai in 2001.
 Jhananathan's upbringing on Marina Beachhanging out with fishermen's children, working on the harbor, and hearing stories of his friends from their six month sailing journeysinspired him to make the film set in a ship with the sea as its backdrop.
 Jhananathan was reported to have taken inspiration for the story from his friend's uncle, who, immediately after getting married, went alone on a boat voyage in the Mediterranean Sea.
 He was lost and his body was nowhere to be found.
 Unaware of the situation, his wife awaited his return.
 However, the film is actually an unofficial adaptation of Fyodor Dostoevsky's short story "White Nights", which was translated into Tamil as Vennira Iravugal.
 The film reuses several sub-plots from the short story, such as a man falling in love with a distressed woman, the woman telling him about her failed romance, and the man about to tell her his love right when the past lover returns.
-He told the story to producer Ramkumar Ganesan, whose cousin V. R. Kumar became the producer after liking the story.
+Jhananathan told the story to producer Ramkumar Ganesan, whose cousin V. R. Kumar became the producer after liking the story.
 The film was titled Iyarkai because the conflict between man and nature causes a woman to wait for her past lover to return.
 Assistant director N. Kalyanakrishnan co-wrote the film with Jhananathan.